The Best S&P 500 Index Funds

 Top 3 Best S&P 500 Index Funds

-Now that you know what it takes to make the best index funds, you can now move on to selecting the best S&P 500 Index Funds.
-I'm sure you'll agree with our top three S&P 500 Index Fund selections:
+Now that you know what it takes to make the best index funds, you can select the best S&P 500 Index Funds for your portfolio:

 - Vanguard 500 Index (VFINX): Vanguard was built upon indexing and is the original in the world of index funds.
-More than 35 years ago, Vanguard founder, John Bogle, observed that the majority of stock investors were unable to outperform the S&P 500 Index consistently over long periods of time.
+Forty-five years ago, Vanguard founder, John Bogle, observed that the majority of stock investors were unable to outperform the S&P 500 Index consistently over long periods of time.
 His idea was to simply match the holdings of the index and keep costs low.
-Simplicity and frugality are two of the greatest tenets of successful investing and Vanguard have these virtues mastered.
-Vanguard is also owned by its investors, which places its priorities on providing high-quality, low-cost mutual funds and ETFs, as opposed to a culture of high profits typical of some publicly-owned financial institutions.
+Simplicity and frugality are two of the greatest tenets of successful investing and Vanguard has these virtues mastered.
+Vanguard is also owned by its investors, which places its priorities on providing high-quality, low-cost mutual funds and ETFs, as opposed to a culture of high profits typical of some publicly owned financial institutions.

 Disclaimer: The information on this site is provided for discussion purposes only, and should not be misconstrued as investment advice.
 Under no circumstances does this information represent a recommendation to buy or sell securities.